lucy-sha512/archethic-docs/docs/learn/sharding/beacon-chain.md

 At the end of the day, a transaction chain is formed, and the last transaction is computed to generate a summary of the current day for a given subset.

-Because each transaction has its storage nodes, `Beacon Chains` are balanced between the storage nodes to ensure better scalability and distribution.
+ Since each transaction has its storage nodes, `Beacon Chains` are balanced between the storage nodes to ensure better scalability and distribution.

 ## Status and Network Coordinates of nodes